abosboss/stage1/readme.txt

-this is a readme file that i commit to GitHub
+this is a readmetxt file that i commit to Github repository